 Now is the best time to check out Merritt Clubs’ “Discover a Healthy Way Back.”
 Our clubs prioritize sanitation and physical distance measures.
 Stay active with our newly situated equipment, smaller and spaced out group fitness classes, designated personal training areas, and our indoor and outdoor pools.
 We also provide virtual offerings on Facebook and Instagram and our outdoor workout options.
 If you feel like you need a little jumpstart with your diet, check out our virtual wellness program that begins next week.
 Let Merritt Clubs help keep you safe, strong, active, and healthy for several decades to come!

-If you are interested in signing up for our virtual wellness program or for further information, contact Christian Johnson at email@example.com.
+If you are interested in signing up for our virtual wellness program or for further information, contact Sherri Lively at email@example.com.